-Grignard Pure is an innovative technology – called a “virus inactivator” – that will combat the spread of the SARS-CoV-2 virus that causes the COVID-19 disease.
-It works quickly, safely, and effectively by reducing the number of viral particles in indoor locations, where the virus is most dangerous – in the air.
+Grignard Pure is an innovative technology – known as an antimicrobial air treatment” – that will combat the spread of the SARS-CoV-2 virus that causes the COVID-19 disease.
+It works reducing the number of viral particles in indoor locations – in the air, where transmission is most likely

 First, hundreds of millions of people around the world have been exposed to a product with properties identical to Grignard Pure over the past 20 years without a single health concern ever reported.
 In addition to those referenced above, these exposures range from the Louvre Museum in Paris to conventions to banquets, where food is served.

 More important, the ingredients in Grignard Pure have been subjected to rigorous testing and shown to be safe.

 Studies conducted by the U.S. Centers for Disease Control’s National Institute of Occupational Safety and Health (NIOSH) and assessment by the EPA indicate that the active ingredient in Grignard Pure is safe with no endpoints.

 Intrinsik (Intertek) conducted a Toxicity Review Assessment (TRA) in May, 2020 which confirmed the product is safe for use, when used as directed and exposed to a population for extended periods of time.

 Over-the-counter disinfectants like Lysol and Clorox do perform what is called “hard surface, non-porous” disinfection – and are one important component of a safety strategy.
 These products are actually on the EPA ‘List N’ list of products approved for “episodic intervention.”
 Unfortunately, there are several limitations to their overall effectiveness: